VEGA Technical Reference

 | Native ID register | 0x44540100 ("DT", version 1.00) |

-Unlike Margo, Distira does not share Margo's 4 MB frame store; it has its own
+Distira does not share the 4 MB frame store of Margo.
+It has its own frame

 for real Voodoo Graphics hardware.